Robert Gabriel Mugabe School of Intelligence (RGMSI): History, Location, Diploma & Degree Programmes, Entry Requirements -Pindula, Local Knowledge

 Programmes

-The programmes were launched on the 28th of August 2007 when the school was given associate status by the Bindura University of Science Education.[3]
+The programmes were launched on the 28 August 2007 when the school was given associate status by the Bindura University of Science Education.[3]

 Diploma